ArthurNamu/playing-with-opentelemetry/README.md

-# Dometrain | From Zero to Hero: OpenTelemetry in .NET
+# OpenTelemetry in .NET

-You can find here the source code used and built during the course.
+You can find here the source code used.

 ## Resources: